Gallery

 The Daku’s Challenge

-The Execution of Sada Kaur
+The Imprisonment of Sada Kaur

-This is the one case you tend to hear of Ranjit Singh employing capital punishment on the grounds of treason.
+This is the one case you tend to hear of Ranjit Singh employing harsh punishment on the grounds of treason.
 From the Sikh perspective and a political perspective, if doing this maintained our sovereignty, then was it justified?
 Hence why I put a (?) next to treason in the what crimes should be punished section above as treason is a serious crime, but can be a label that can be weaponised.

 Final Thoughts